march-dave/livesmart/README.md

 # livesmart
-Mod the futher Hackerathon at New York Project
+Mod the futher Hackerathon at New York Project on December 10, 2016